runtimeverification/javamop/README.md

 remain on the path.
 We recommend you to do it as
 `-cp "<dependencies>:$CLASSPATH"`
 (or `-cp <dependencies>;%CLASSPATH%` in Windows).
-Also note that you do not need to do this if you use Java agent mode in JavaMOP since the agent is self contained.

 #### Running the Weaved Code
 To run the weaved program, simply type: